 "Their legal case is weak," he says.
 "Not only is their trademark the name of the region where we both operate in, but their trademark application for 'chella' in 'events, social gatherings namely music' is incomplete.
 They've yet to show usage."

-Filmchella is scheduled for Sept.
-29 through Oct.
+Filmchella is set to run Sept.
+29-Oct.
 1, so the music fest is asking the court to expedite its claims and hear its motion for a preliminary injunction on Sept.
 11.